 Even if you’ve never been on a horse, Chuck and Tiffany will provide tips and ensure you feel comfortable.
 They offer Summer camps and lessons in addition to trail rides too.

-You could combine your trail ride with a photoshoot here and it’s only 10 minutes west of Dallas Fort Worth airport.
+You could combine your trail ride and horseback riding Dallas lessons with a photoshoot here and it’s only 10 minutes west of Dallas Fort Worth airport.